 this webinar highlighted the key findings from the edited volume prepared by the Asian Development Bank and the European Central Bank.
 The discussion distilled the main insights on the implications of an increase in NPLs as well as the available policy options.
 The lessons outlined draw from empirical analyses as well as on country and regional case studies.
 Among the learnings highlighted is the necessity of fostering an ecosystem conducive to NPL market development and resolution, including addressing data asymmetries, improving financial market infrastructure, and enhancing legal frameworks and judicial capacities.

 The tourism sector has been one of the most dynamic services sectors prior to the COVID-19 pandemic.
 For many developing countries, the sector also generated the largest share in services exports.
 The COVID-19 pandemic has hit the tourism sector particularly hard and abruptly.
 Reviving the sector is posing major challenges to governments around the world.
 With a focus on the Asia and Pacific region, this webinar discussed options to help the tourism sector survive and how to prepare for a gradual re-opening.
-It also analyzed how aid-for-trade can be used strategically to help the sector and to ensure that it delivers in terms of sustainability in the short and long run.
-The session also presented latest research findings on the future of tourism and how to achieve sustainable outcomes conducted by the Asian Development Bank jointly with the UN World Tourism Organization.

 This webinar featured a presentation of the main findings of the ADB-OECD report on Leveraging Technology and Innovation for Disaster Risk Management and Financing.
 The report proposed strategic approaches to leveraging and integrating these technologies and innovations into effective disaster risk management and financing.
 It also examined the policy and regulatory factors that can best support preparedness and response to increasing disaster and climate risks to ultimately enhancing financial resilience.
 These policy considerations were further discussed in the subsequent panel discussion.